singh-man/books/crackingTheCoding/09_systemDesignAndScalability.md

 If it's defined based  on its URL,  we must recognize that  URL parameters  might indicate a completely different page.
 For example, the  page www.careercup.com/page?pid=microsoft-interview­ questions is totally different from the page www.careercup.c om/page ?pid=google-interview­ questions.
 But, we can also append  URL parameters  arbitrarily to any URL without truly changing the page, provided it's not a parameter  that the web application recognizes and handles.
 The  page www. careercup.com?foobar=hello is the same as www.careercup.com.

-"Okay, then;' you might say, "let's define it based on its content:'That sounds good too, at first, but it also doesn't quite work.
+"Okay, then", you might say, "let's define it based on its content".
+That sounds good too, at first, but it also doesn't quite work.
 Suppose I have some randomly generated content on the careercup.com home page.
 Is it a different page each time you visit it?
 Not really.

 The reality is that there is probably no perfect way to define a "different" page, and this is where this problem gets tricky.